 The aircraft is a highly modified C-130H featuring improved navigation, threat detection, countermeasures, and communication suites.
-All AC-130W aircraft are modified with a precision strike package to perform the armed overwatch role.
+All AC-130W aircraft are modified with a precision strike package to perform the gunship mission.

-Modifications to the AC-130W include a mission management console, communications suite, two electro-optical/infrared sensors, fire control equipment, precision guided munitions delivery capability, and one side-firing, trainable 30 mm gun with tracer-less ammunition and associated munitions storage system.
-The mission management system will fuse sensor, communication, environment, order of battle, and threat information into a common operating picture.
-The AC-130W Stinger II Precision Strike Package modification will provide ground forces an expeditionary, direct fires platform that is persistent, delivering precision low-yield munitions, ideally suited for urban operations.
+Modifications to the AC-130W include a mission management console, communications suite, two electro-optical/infrared sensors, fire control equipment, precision guided munitions delivery capability; and one side-firing, trainable 30mm gun with tracer-less ammunition and associated munitions storage system.
+The mission management system will fuse sensor, communication, environment, order of battle and threat information into a common operating picture.
+The AC-130W Stinger II Precision Strike Package modification provides ground forces an expeditionary, persistent direct fires platform that delivers precision low-yield munitions, ideally suited for urban operations.

 In May 2012, the MC-130W Dragon Spear was renamed the AC-130W Stinger II.
 The AC-130W Stinger II Project was developed to increase the precision fires capacity available for Overseas Contingency Operations.
-U.S. SOCOM used proven rapid acquisition principles and combat proven technology to field the Precision Strike Package on the AC-130W Stinger II.
+USSOCOM used proven rapid acquisition principles and combat proven technology to field the Precision Strike Package on the AC-130W Stinger II.
 It took less than 18 months from the first flight of a prototype modified aircraft to deployment to Operation New Dawn.
 AC-130W Stinger II gunships have since been employed in support of Operation Iraqi Freedom and Operation Enduring Freedom.

 Power Plant: Four Allison T56-A-15 turboprops